-In November 2022, we entered into the Cowen Sales Agreement with Cowen, through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$150.0 million through Cowen as our sales agent.
-As of June 30, 2024, we had sold no shares under this agreement.
+In November 2022, we entered into a sales agreement with Cowen and Company, LLC ("Cowen"), through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$150.0 million through Cowen as our sales agent.
+As of September 30, 2024, we had sold no shares under this agreement.